Dirac Algebra Formalism for Two Higgs Doublet Models: the One-Loop Effective Potential: Covariant One-Loop Effective Potential

 Making now use of~\eqref{eq:HuHd} and~\eqref{eq:Hud}, the two eigenvalues of ${\cal M}^\dagger_Q \, {\cal M}_Q$ acquire an O(1,3)-invariant form:

 This formula is consistent with a related gauge-invariant expression that was derived before in~\cite{Carena:2000yi} for the Type-II 2HDM potential of the CP-violating MSSM~\cite{Pilaftsis:1999qt}.
 For instance, along neutral field directions (for which $R^2 = 0$), the RHS of~\eqref{eq:Hud} vanishes identically, and the two eigenvalues in~\eqref{eq:m2ud} reduce to: $m^2_{u,d}[R]\ =\ \frac{1}{4}\, Y^{u,d}\!\cdot\!R$, as they should be.
 Likewise, by setting $h^d = h^{u\,*}$, we have the usual custodial symmetric case, for which $Y^{du}_\mu = Y^{d}_\mu = Y^{u}_\mu$, yielding the expected equality between the $u$- and $d$-quark masses: $m^2_u[R] = m^2_d [R]$.
+We must remark here that the analytic expressions for the $u$- and $d$-quark masses in~\eqref{eq:m2ud} differ from those presented in~\cite{Cao:2022rgh,Cao:2023kgq}, through the introduction of a new Yukawa four-vector:~$Y^{du}_\mu$.

 Given the analytic results of the $R$-dependent squared mass eigenvalues in~\eqref{eq:m2ud}, the fermionic one-loop contribution to the effective potential becomes